ggrothendieck/batchfiles/batchfiles.md

 This document describes a number of Windows batch, javascript and `.hta` files that may be used in conjunction with R.  Each is self contained and independent of the others.
-Each requires no installation - just place it on the Windows path.
+None requires installation - just place it on the Windows path.
 (To display the Windows path enter `path` at the Windows `cmd` line.)

-`R.bat` and `Rpathset.bat` are alternatives to each other intended to facilitate the use of R without having to permanently modify the Windows system.
+`R.bat` and `Rpathset.bat` are alternatives to each other intended to facilitate the use of R without permanently modifying the Windows configuration.
 It uses heuristics to automatically locate `R`, `MiKTeX` and `Rtools`.
 In contrast, `Rpathset.bat` takes a simpler approach of having the user manually edit the `set` statements in it to configure it.  `R.bat` does not require changes when you install a new version of R but `Rpathset.bat` does.